Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Compatibility of affects relations with space-time

 \section{Compatibility of affects relations with space-time}

 In this section, we will review compatibility conditions for embeddings of RVs into a space-time in the presence of affects relations as introduced in \cite{VVC}.
 Thereby, we relate the information-theoretic concept of signalling, as encoded into the affects relations, with relativistic causality, as given by the space-time poset $\TT$.
-Subsequently we will present the main correspondence between conical space-times and faithful causal models mentioned in the abstract and introduction.
+Subsequently we will present our main result: a connection between conical space-times and faithful causal models, both independently establishing a correspondence between causal inference and no superluminal signalling.